2021 Fall Grants Awarded

 $579 awarded

-This grant will allow for the installation of a sensory hallway in the two main hallways of Milford Brook School, which consists of decals that outline a series of actions or movements done in a meaningful, deliberate manner.
-It will be an easily accessible method for teachers to address student modifications including “brain” breaks, movement breaks, sensory diets, and positive reinforcement systems.
+This grant will allow for the installation of a sensory hallway in the two main hallways of Milford Brook School.
+The hallway consists of decals that outline a series of meaningful, deliberate actions or movements.
+It will be an easily accessible method for teachers to address student modifications, including “brain” breaks, movement breaks, sensory diets, and positive reinforcement systems.
 The sensory hallway can also help alleviate behavioral issues for students who need to release their energy in a safe and productive manner.

 Building Choice Through Literacy in the Art Room